 What Is an Incident Response Plan?

 An incident response plan is essentially a set of instructions designed to address various cybersecurity threats, such as data loss, service outages, cyber crimes and other events that could negatively impact normal business operations.
-It generally consist of six main phases that outline important terms that need to be addressed in the event of an incident.
+It generally consists of six main phases that outline important terms that need to be addressed in the event of an incident.

 Incident Response Plan Steps